yusufmasod/yusufmasod.github.io/index.md

 <hr>

-This site provides information about my academic work, teaching activities, research interests, and projects related to printing technology and the Malaysian printing industry.
+This site highlights my academic work, teaching, and research in printing technology and the Malaysian printing industry.